Welsh literature in English: Poetry

 Poet Mab Jones, the founder and editor of Black Rabbit Press, has won a number of awards, including the John Tripp Spoken Poetry Audience Prize, the Aurora Poetry Award, the Geoff Stevens Memorial Poetry Prize, and the Rabbit Heart Poetry Film Festival Grand Jury Prize.
 She also received a Creative Wales Award.
-She has presented two radio programs for the BBC which featured Welsh poetry from the past to the present.
+She has presented two radio programmes for the BBC which featured Welsh poetry from the past to the present.

 Contemporary poets also include Rhian Edwards, Meirion Jordan (born 1985), Nerys Williams, and Jonathan Edwards (born 1979).
 Rhian Edwards' debut collection Clueless Dogs was named the Wales Book of the Year in 2013.
 Jonathan Edwards' debut collection My Family and Other Superheroes won the Costa Book Award for Poetry in 2014.
 Meirion Jordan, who was born in Swansea, Wales, won the Newdigate Prize in 2007 and Seren has published two collections by him.
 Nerys Williams is originally from Pen-Y-Bont, Carmarthen in West Wales, and her collection of poetry Sound Archive (2011) was published by Seren and Cabaret by New Dublin Press in 2017.
 Williams, a native Welsh speaker, was a recipient of a Fulbright Scholar's Award at University of California at Berkeley, and is a recent winner of the Ted McNulty Poetry Prize from Poetry Ireland.

 Drama

-The National Theatre Wales, was founded in 2009, several years after Theatr Genedlaethol Cymru its Welsh language equivalent.
+The National Theatre Wales, was founded in 2009, several years after Theatr Genedlaethol Cymru, its Welsh language equivalent.
 As well as non-Welsh productions, it aims to produce original English language works by Welsh playwrights.